QVC Group faces $30 million ‘unjustified termination’ lawsuit after report of potential bankruptcy

 QVC Group spokespeople and general counsel did not return requests for comment.
 HSN operated out of a studio in St. Petersburg, Fla., until about a year ago, when it moved to QVC’s West Chester campus.

-In the documents, Haskins also alleges breach of contract, defamation, interference with third-party business relationships, and misappropriation of his name and likeness in advertisements.
+In the documents, Hankins also alleges breach of contract, defamation, interference with third-party business relationships, and misappropriation of his name and likeness in advertisements.

 QVC has been based in West Chester for more than three decades, and merged with HSN as part of a $2 billion deal in 2017.